robertdouglasmorrison/Sanger.Deconvolution/README.md

 R markdown scripts in support of publication:
-Magia H, Morrison R, "Sanger sequencing and deconvolution of polyclonal infections: a quantitative approach to monitor drug resistant Plasmodium falciparum"  (in submission...)
+Magia H, Morrison R, "Sanger sequencing and deconvolution of polyclonal infections: a quantitative approach to monitor drug resistant Plasmodium falciparum"  (eBioMedicine, in submission)

 ### Expected Inputs: